Stuycs-K/project03-final-09-avrahamig/DEVLOG.md

 ### 2025-1-10,11 - Game starts appropriately
 The start of the game works.
 The communication ebtween parent, child, and server is the toughest part of the project, and it seems to be going alright.
 I can use most of this code for each of the n rounds.
 The other parts necessary are the changing of the words and the realignment of child-client.

+### 2025-1-13 - Sentences Edited
+I wrote a function that edits the sentence by the mode/difficulty amount of characters.
+I also wrote the client side of the code.
+Currently, it doesn't switch the client-child every time, which is the hardest part of the project.
+However, without that, the basic code works.